-The specific Certificate Profiles and values contained in Certificates issued pursuant to this CPS may be found in Appendix A. However, the following sections provide generally applicable Certificate profile information for Certificates issued to Certificate Holder in accordance with this CPS.
+The specific Certificate Profiles and values contained in Certificates issued pursuant to this CPS may be found in the TrustID Certificate Profile document or Appendix A of this document.
+However, the following sections provide generally applicable Certificate profile information for Certificates issued to Certificate Holder in accordance with this CPS.